iodigital-com/io-technology/data/blog/frontend-loves-openapi/let-me-introduce-you-to-openapi.md

 On the first level, we describe a few general sections and properties.
 First, we need to declare our **OpenAPI version**.
 This is to ensure compatibility with certain types of tooling.

-Then we can declare some **general information** with the **info** property.
+Next, we can declare some **general information** with the **info** property.
 Who has written this document, where to contact the authors, etc.

 In the **servers** section, we can declare multiple base URLs on which the API will be available.
 For instance, when you have various environments available.

 The first major section of a typical OpenAPI document is the **paths** section.
 Here we describe our operations, which are a combination of paths and HTTP methods.
 These operations describe the required data that the consumer has or can provide, like query string parameters, URL parameters, request bodies and the data that the API can respond with, status codes, content types, and data formats.

 The second major section is the **components** section.
 The OpenAPI specification extends the JSON schema specification.
 It allows us to reuse parts of our internal and external documents with the power of JSON schema references.
-In the components section, we can abstract and define data models that we can then refer to from our operations.
+In the components section, we can abstract and define data models that we can refer to from our operations.

-We define the security mechanisms to which our API validates the consumer in the **security** section, and we can then link each mechanism to the operations needing a specific mechanism.
+We define the security mechanisms to which our API validates the consumer in the **security** section, and link each mechanism to the operations needing a specific mechanism.

 In the **tags** section, we can add taxonomy to group our operations, provide links to external documentation and declare webhooks where the API now becomes a consumer itself.